· − · · − About OnlineMorseCode

 Content Standards

-We follow a strict content review process.
+I follow a strict content review process.
 Every page on this site that makes factual claims about Morse code (character mappings, timing, history, or usage) is reviewed against the ITU standard before publication.
-We do not publish AI-generated content without expert review.
-See our full Editorial Standards & Accuracy page for the complete process.
+I do not publish AI-generated content without expert review.
+See my full Editorial Standards & Accuracy page for the complete process.

 Contact & Transparency

-We believe site owners should be reachable and transparent.
-If you have a question, have found an error, or want to discuss a partnership, we read every message:
+I believe site owners should be reachable and transparent.
+If you have a question, have found an error, or want to discuss a partnership, I read every message:

 General Enquiries